Module 5: The other fixes and one classic bug

 1. Your production service wraps a BN-trained model.
 Offline evaluation (one big batch) shows 96%; live traffic (requests trickling in singly or in pairs) shows wild, batch-dependent predictions.
 Name the bug, the one-line fix, and the measured result from this page that matches the symptom.

-2. For each of ReLU, Xavier init, and residual connections, name which ingredient of the per-layer factor (slope × weight scale, multiplied per layer) it attacks — and identify which of the three does not modify the factor itself at all.
+2. For each of ReLU, Xavier init, and residual connections, name which ingredient of the per-layer factor (slope × weight gain, multiplied per layer) it attacks, and identify which of the three does not modify the factor itself at all.

 3. LayerNorm's at-init gradient ratio (2.76e-03) is barely 8x better than the plain net's, yet it reaches 100% accuracy while the plain net flatlines.
 What does this tell you about using the at-init ratio as a predictor, and what is the mechanism that the single at-init snapshot cannot see?